-North Pond is a nature sanctuary, a 13-acre oasis in the Lincoln Park neighborhood that hosts, among other dependents, turtles, waterfowl, butterflies, migratory birds, and … and here’s the problem: a landscape anchored by mature trees, including revered, long-lived willows.
+North Pond is a nature sanctuary, a thirteen-acre oasis in the Lincoln Park neighborhood that hosts, among other dependents, turtles, waterfowl, butterflies, migratory birds, and … and here’s the problem: a landscape anchored by mature trees, including revered, long-lived willows.
 Like the North Shore Channel in Evanston, Chicago’s North Pond is entirely a human construction and yet has become critical to a great number of fauna.
 As a microhabitat surrounded by a densely concrete landscape, North Pond cannot become a wetland—which is exactly what beavers will unswervingly aim for.
 In the meantime, if the beavers stay then the trees will fall, because beavers, like all of us, gotta eat.
 With the felling of the trees, the result would be an urban pond denuded of its key vegetation and therefore some of the key species that depend on it.
 In other words, instead of creating dynamic habitat over the long-term, the beavers would be reducing the regenerative capacity of this urban ecosystem, decreasing overall biodiversity, and then moving along once the edible stuff is gone.

-Here’s the larger problem: because our species is unambiguously the number one ecological engineer, we’ve initiated a lot of landscape-wide changes, and the impacts of these actions upon other species is too often an afterthought, if it is a thought at all.
+Here’s the larger problem: because humans are unambiguously the number one ecological engineer, we’ve initiated a lot of landscape-wide changes, and the impacts of these actions upon other species is too often an afterthought, if it is a thought at all.
 We’ve largely appropriated both stream and forest, pond and field, even the rock and sand below and the air above, without regard for other species.
 I don’t fault anyone for thinking that beavers deserve an opportunity to exist, even in the heart of the city.
 However, that’s where the conversation should begin; from there, we must consider not only our moral responsibilities to beavers but to the larger well-being of the habitats we share.